zulip/zulip-mobile/docs/architecture/realtime.md

 * Any "total update machine", i.e. just about anything else: our state of knowledge has just one value, which is "we have everything".

+## Optional: surfacing more info on network state

+The above doesn't help the app identify when data may be e.g. a minute out of date because the network is failing.

+(What's below is a quick sketch just to get the ideas down.)

+Here's a variation.
+A UM has three parts:
+* some app-level data
+* a *freshness state*, which is app-facing information to be used to condition communication to the user
+  * This is a pure function of the update metadata.
+For good structuring of the code, it might be implemented as a getter method whose implementation looks at the update metadata, rather than literally storing and updating it as additional data.
+* some update metadata, which is implementation details of the UM engine and opaque to the application

+Freshness state: several possible choices of details, but e.g.
+* *"Connected"* -- corresponds to "live" above; means we have an active long-poll connection such that we expect to hear about any update within the latency of the events system (i.e. maybe 100ms)
+* *"Connecting"* -- means we don't currently have a connection; might be accompanied with a timestamp for "last connected N minutes ago";
+  includes above's "stale" but also when we've just started up and have a finger (so "live") but haven't yet set up a long-poll
+  * In the actual UI, probably don't want to show a "Connecting..." banner immediately on startup if we're just going to get a long-poll connection established and hide the banner 100ms later.
+    I.e., we should debounce the warning and only show it if after some period like 300ms we're still working on getting a connection.
+Not sure if that debounce logic should live above or below this "freshness state" interface.
+* *"Can't connect"* -- means we've had connections actually fail; the network, or the server, is unavailable; should probably warn the user data is stale

+Update metadata states might be:
+* **connected**, or **live**: have a finger and an outstanding long-poll request
+* **poll failed**: have a finger, believe it still valid, but the last poll attempt failed; additional data includes timestamps of last attempt, of last success, possibly a failure count etc.; has a timestamp (either explicitly or as a function of the other data) for the planned time of retry
+* **idle**: have a finger, believe it still valid, but aren't currently long-polling; e.g., mobile app is in background; has a timestamp of last successful update, possibly other similar metadata, and has a timestamp for planned next poll
+* **registering**: have no finger, but have an outstanding `/register` request which hasn't completed yet
+* **register failed**: have no finger, and the last `/register` attempt failed; logic is analogous to "poll failed"
+* **stale**: have no finger, and haven't tried to make one

+So "connected"/"live", "poll failed", and "idle" all count as "live" in the description above; the others "stale".

+Transitions:
+* Generally a lot like above; this mainly adds some distinctions that were implicit in descriptions like "when stale, attempt `/register`, and *upon success* do ...", and the descriptions of retrying.
+* In the actual implementation of an update machine, some of these distinctions might be reflected just as different points in the source code of an async function.

 ## TODO

 * Expand the description of "partial update machines".
 (This is in